WilbertWinardi/Multi-Floor-Cisco-Network/README.md

 ## 📋 Project Overview

-This repository contains a Computer Network project (AOL - Algorithms and Object-Oriented Programming Lab) that simulates a multi-floor building network infrastructure using Cisco networking equipment and protocols.
+This repository contains a Computer Network project that simulates a multi-floor building network infrastructure using Cisco networking equipment and protocols.

 ## 📁 Repository Contents

 - **Cisco AOL ComNet.pkt** - The main Cisco Packet Tracer simulation file containing the complete multi-floor network topology, device configurations, and network design.

-- **PPT - AOL Computer Network.pdf** - A comprehensive presentation (20 pages) documenting the project design, implementation details, network architecture, and technical specifications.
+- **PPT - AOL Computer Network.pdf** - A comprehensive presentation (49 pages) documenting the project design, implementation details, network architecture, and technical specifications.

 - **Link Video Presentasi.txt** - Contains the link to the video presentation demonstrating the network implementation and explaining the project in detail.